vnijs/radiant/base/app/visualize.md

 #### Plot-type

 Select the plot type you want.
 Choose histograms or density for one or more single variable plots.
 For example, with the `diamonds` data loaded select `Histogram` and all (X) variables (use CTRL-A or CMD-A).
 This will create histograms for all variables in your dataset.
 Scatter plots are used to show the relationship, or lack thereof, between two variables.
 Select a variable to plot on the Y-axis and one or more variables to plot on the X-axis.
 Line plots are similar to scatter plots but they connect-the-dots and are particularly useful for time-series data.
 Bar plots are used to show the relationship between a categorical variable (X-axis) and a numeric variable (Y-axis).
-Box-plot are also used when you have a numeric Y-variable and a categorical X-variable.
+Box-plots are also used when you have a numeric Y-variable and a categorical X-variable.
 They are more informative than bar charts but also require a bit more effort to evaluate.

 #### Box plots